third-place/infra/README.md

 ## Cluster Setup

-Check out [this guide](https://github.com/Neutrollized/free-tier-gke) to find the the right kubernetes deployment for your budget.
+Check out [this guide](https://github.com/Neutrollized/free-tier-gke) to find the right kubernetes deployment for your budget.

 ## Executables